RokLenarcic/clj-rest-client/README.md

 (client/request (get-person-by-id 3))
 ```

-The function is spec instrumented, and will raise an error if parameters aren't valid by spec.
+The function is spec instrumented and will raise an error if parameters aren't valid by spec.

-You can make the http call immediate by adding http request executing function as a client function to API definition:
+You can make the HTTP call immediate by adding an HTTP request executing function as a client function to API definition:

 ```clojure
 (defrest {"http://example.com" {"person" {GET (get-person-by-id [id pos-int?])}}} :client client/request)